 Set Em Up Pardner

-Rarely has a document survived listing the offerings.
+Rarely has a document survived listing all the offerings.
 To be sure, numerous sites offer digitized, historic restaurant menus.
-Wine, beer and spirits lists appear on these and this is helpful up to a point.
+Wine, beer and spirits lists often appear on these and this is helpful up to a point.

 The above menu is an exception.
 The full text can be seen here, a full-page ad printed in the Wibaux Pioneer, Montana, on July 25, 1907.
 The building in which the saloon was located is today Wibaux’ library, and many features of the original construction have survived.